 When you arrive at the practice

 Looking after the health of our patients is our absolute priority.
 To ensure the safety of everyone, we have introduced the Viruskiller TM technology air purification system throughout the practice, which has the ability to neutralise airborne viruses and bacteria from the air before they are inhaled.
-We have installed VK401 Radic8 units.
-The company is a leading manufacturer of clean air technology.
+We have installed VK401 Radic8 units – the manufacturer is a leading name in clean air technology.

 All team members have been trained in using personal protective equipment in line with current recommendations based on evidence.
-We apologise in advance for the necessary reduction in social interaction this will necessitate.
-In addition to our regular masks we will be wearing gowns, visors, hair covers, aprons and special high-filtration masks.
-Be assured, we are still the same friendly team underneath it all!
+We apologise in advance for the necessary reduction in social interaction this necessitates.
+In addition to our regular masks we now wear gowns, visors, aprons and special high-filtration masks.
+But be assured, we are still the same friendly team underneath it all!

-The vast majority of our patients are otherwise healthy without Coronavirus infection and we are confident that we are able to provide dental care for these patients in as normal an environment as possible whilst bearing in mind our responsibilities to mitigate risks of infection spread as far as is practically possible.
+The vast majority of our patients are otherwise healthy without Coronavirus infection and we are confident in providing dental care for these patients in as normal an environment as possible, while bearing in mind our responsibilities to mitigate risk of infection-spread.